 MCP Setup Guide

-The MCP (Model Context Protocol) Gateway enables governance of tool calls by coding agents like Cursor, Windsurf and Claude Code.
-Every tool call passes through Palveron for policy checks, PII detection and audit logging.
+The MCP (Model Context Protocol) Gateway governs the tool calls your coding agents make.
+Cursor, Windsurf and Claude Code are MCP clients — you register the target MCP server they call (a database, filesystem or GitHub MCP server) and route the client through Palveron for policy checks, PII detection and audit logging.

 How It Works

-- You register the target MCP server (e.g. your database or email MCP server) with Palveron
+- You register the target MCP server with Palveron — from the catalog or by custom address

 - Guardrails check the tool name, parameters and context against your policies